Plinky / Plinky+ Manual

 Plinky is built around 64 playable ‘pads’.
 Actually they are not really pads, they are zones on a vertical strip.
 By calibrating Plinky’s touch strips, we make them function as pads.

-Knobs A & B
+Knobs A and B

 These two knobs act as offsets for modulator A and B respectively.
 Modulator A is the sum of LFO A, CV input A and the offset of the button.
 These modulators can be assigned to all the parameters.